googleapis/google-cloud-java/gcloud-java-examples/README.md

     target/appassembler/bin/LoggingExample list entries
     ```

+  * Here's an example run of `ParallelCountBytes`.

+    Before running the example, go to the [Google Developers Console][developers-console] to ensure that Google Cloud Storage API is enabled and that you have a bucket with a file in it.
+    ```
+    target/appassembler/bin/ParallelCountBytes gs://mybucket/myfile.txt
+    ```

   * Here's an example run of `PubSubExample`.

     Before running the example, go to the [Google Developers Console][developers-console] to ensure that "Google Cloud Pub/Sub" is enabled.